 Join the Sourtoe Cocktail Club

-This famous, and pretty twisted, tradition involves enjoying a delicious cocktail (Yukon whiskey is the recommended) at the Sourdough Saloon located in The Downtown, a Coast Hotel, with one unique ingredient - A severed human toe.
+This famous, and pretty twisted, tradition involves enjoying a delicious cocktail (Yukon Whisky is the recommended) at the Sourdough Saloon located in The Downtown, a Coast Hotel, with one unique ingredient - a severed human toe.
 There’s just one rule: “You can drink it fast.
 You can drink it slow.
 But your lips must touch that gnarly toe.”
 Once successfully completed the challenge, you’ll get your name inside the ledger and awarded a certificate to take home and hang on your wall for bragging rights with friends and family!